Healthy Eating in Schools (Wales) Measure 2009

-The Healthy Eating in Schools (Wales) Measure 2009 (Mesur Bwyta'n Iach mewn Ysgolion (Cymru) 2009) (nawm 3) is a measure of the National Assembly for Wales seeking to promote healthy eating in schools maintainend by the Welsh government.
+The Healthy Eating in Schools (Wales) Measure 2009 (nawm 3) (Mesur Bwyta'n Iach mewn Ysgolion (Cymru) 2009 (mccc 3)) is a measure of the National Assembly for Wales seeking to promote healthy eating in schools maintained by the Welsh Government.

 Background

 In July 2005, Welsh Assembly Government (WAG) established the Food in Schools Working Group.
 This consisted of 23 members representing all key stakeholders in the provision of school meals.
 The group considered the strategic context within which they were working and identified several WAG publications which laid foundations for school based food standards.

 In 2006, the Welsh Assembly Government launched a consultation document entitled "Appetite for Life", which comprised 41 proposals, of which three are particularly pertinent to this piece of work.
 Proposal 15 highlights the importance of catering staff as being central to the process of improving school meals and suggested they should be key members of School Nutrition Action Groups (SNAGs).
 Proposal 19 discusses the role of a whole school approach to food and drinks provision and encourages the development of key health messages as part of the whole school curriculum.
 Whilst Proposal 20 once again emphasises the importance of a whole school approach and highlights the role of School Governors in taking forward the initiatives outlined within Appetite for Life.

 In order to facilitate the consultation process and gather opinions from all stakeholders, a Children and Young People's version of Appetite for Life consultation document was issued in September 2006.
 The consultation period for this document ran from June 2006 to 31 October 2006.
-The final draft of the Appetite For life document was launched in November 2007 in Cardiff as an Action Plan.
+The final draft of the Appetite For life document was launched in November 2007 in Cardiff as an action plan.
 The plan set out the strategic direction and actions required to improve the nutritional standards of food and drink provided in schools in Wales.
 It was announced at this launch that the implementation of Appetite for Life guidelines as legislation was to be delayed until 2008 for primary schools and 2009 for secondary schools, partly as a result of the difficulties experienced by England and feedback from the Local Authority Caterers Association.